-David Potts.
-Chief Executive
+David Potts, Chief Executive

-Business model

-Highlights

-Global context

-Listening to our customers

-Stakeholder engagement

-Governance

-Strategy
+Introduction Strategy and approach Our focus areas Our focus areas Performance summary Business model Highlights Chief Executive's introduction Global cor text Listening to our customers The SDGs Stakeholder engagement Governance Strategy

 Key global challenges

 It's important that we recognise and respond to the global challenges that society faces.
 As a retailer and manufacturer sourcing products both locally and internationally, we can play a key role in making positive change to address these issues.